 These awards are targeted toward faculty whose work will increase the understanding of the biological mechanisms underlying parturition and spontaneous preterm birth.
-This program is also intended to bring together a diverse interdisciplinary group with expertise in genetics/genomics, immunology, microbiology, and proteomics along with the more traditional areas of parturition research such as maternal fetal medicine, obstetrics, and pediatrics to address the scientific issues related to preterm birth.
+This program is also intended to bring together a diverse interdisciplinary group with expertise in genetics/genomics, immunology, microbiology, and proteomics along with the more traditional areas of parturition research such as maternal-fetal medicine, obstetrics, and pediatrics to address the scientific issues related to preterm birth.

-Innovation in Regulatory Science Awards provides up to $500,000 over five years to academic investigators who are addressing research questions that will lead to innovation in regulatory science, with ultimate translation of those results into improving the regulatory process.
+Innovation in Regulatory Science Awards provides up to $500,000 over five years to academic investigators who are addressing research questions that will lead to innovation in regulatory science, with the ultimate translation of those results into improving the regulatory process.
 These awards are intended to provide support for academic researchers developing new methodologies or innovative approaches in regulatory science that will ultimately inform the regulatory decisions the Food and Drug Administration (FDA) and others make.

 Awards for Institutions

 Career Guidance for Trainees